Child critically injured after being struck by fire truck on Staten Island

-According to police, the FDNY fire truck struck a child at Broad Street near Gordon Street just before 7:30 Saturday morning.
+According to police, the FDNY fire truck was travelling eastbound on Broad Street when it struck the 7-year-old boy as he was crossing the street just before 7:30 Saturday morning.

 The child was taken to Richmond University Medical Center in critical condition.

-The scene still very active at this time as the investigation continues.
+The scene is still very active at this time as the investigation continues.

-This is a breaking news story.
-We will have updates as information comes in.

 TRENDING: Woman discovers secret NYC apartment hidden behind her bathroom mirror